kingandmcgaw/craven/README.md

 This framework uses SCSS.
 Refer to the [Sass documentation](http://sass-lang.com/docs.html) for information on how to use Sass/SCSS.

 ### Installing Sass
-1. *To install:* Run `gem install sass` from Terminal
-2. *Usage:* To compile run `sass --watch assets/scss/main.scss:assets/css/main.css assets/scss/ie.scss:assets/css/ie.css --style compressed` from Terminal

-### Installing Sass
-1. *To install:* Run `gem install sass` from Terminal
+1. **To install:** Run `gem install sass` from Terminal
-2. *Usage:* To compile run `sass --watch assets/scss/main.scss:assets/css/main.css assets/scss/ie.scss:assets/css/ie.css --style compressed` from Terminal
+2. **Usage:** To compile run `sass --watch assets/scss/main.scss:assets/css/main.css assets/scss/ie.scss:assets/css/ie.css --style compressed` from Terminal

 ## Browser support
 By default, IE8 and lower get a single column view, however by including `ie.css` for those browsers, they will get a fluid width (not responsive) layout: